 - Supporting materials sufficient to document and/or explain the document trail/decision making process for administrative, legal, fiscal, programmatic, and historical purposes.

 - Official records may be original materials or copies of original materials - regardless of media or format.
 These records must be maintained for the period specified on the University's Records Retention Schedule.
+If required, some of these official records may need to be transferred to University Archives.

 - Materials that do not contribute to an understanding of the department's operations or decision-making process.

-- Materials that have no substantial administrative or operational value
+- Materials that have no substantial administrative or operational value.

 - Extra copies of official records retained elsewhere that serve as:

-- Convenience copies kept solely for ease of access and reference
+- Convenience copies kept solely for ease of access and reference.

 - Information/Reference copies of records sent to individuals or

-departments that are interested in, but not acting upon, the information
+departments that are interested in, but not acting upon, the information.

-- Technical reference documents needed for general information
+- Technical reference documents needed for general information.

 - Papers accumulated by an employee prior to employment with the department